ktaylor63/southeast/site/content/articles/the-mouse-that-roared.md

 **Pensacola, Florida** -- Pity the big-eared, bug-eyed Perdido Key Beach mouse.

 Buffeted by hurricanes, threatened by development, and stalked by cats, the thumb-sized mouse had all but disappeared from the sliver of beach outside this bustling Gulf Coast town.
-A decade ago, only 35 of the federally endangered mice were tallied by the U.S. Fish and Wildlife Service.
+A decade ago, the U.S. Fish and Wildlife Service feared extinction.

 {{< figure class="photo-right" src="/images/pages/perdido-key-beach-mouse-footprints.jpg" alt="Tiny paw prints dot the white sand beach." caption="Paw prints from a Perdido Key beach mouse.
 Photo by USFWS." link="https://flic.kr/p/Hu2aHP" >}}